Single band VLBI absolute astrometry: Modeling the ionospheric contribution to path delay

-The closeness of the distribution of normalized differences to Gaussian with $\sigma=1$ is encouraging, but it does not guarantee that the residual errors of the sum of TEC from GNSS and TEC bias adjustments cause no systematic error in estimates of source position.
-To characterize the impact of residual errors of the ionospheric contribution on source position, I ran a solution XIA that had the following differences with respect to the reference solution: 1)~it used X-band group delays; 2)~data reduction for the ionosphere accounted for both a~priori TEC from GNSS maps and the ionosphere bias adjustment (expression in the parentheses \ref{e:i6}); 3)~errors of the ionospheric biases $\sigma = a_{\rm ij} \, \alpha/f^2_e$ were added in quadrature to reciprocal weights of observables.
+The closeness of the distribution of normalized differences to Gaussian with $\sigma=1$ is encouraging, but it does not guarantee that the residual errors of the sum of TEC from GNSS and TEC bias adjustments cause no systematic error in estimates of source positions.
+To characterize the impact of residual errors of the ionospheric contribution on source position, I ran solution XIA that had the following differences with respect to the reference solution: 1)~it used X-band group delays; 2)~data reduction for the ionosphere accounted for both a~priori TEC from GNSS maps and the ionosphere bias adjustment (expression in the parentheses \ref{e:i6}); 3)~errors of the ionospheric biases $\sigma = a_{\rm ij} \, \alpha/f^2_e$ were added in quadrature to reciprocal weights of observables. \Note{It should be stressed that parameterization, editing, and delay uncertainties were exactly the same as in the reference dual-band solution.
+In all trial solutions I varied only input observables, ionosphere-specific reduction model and added noise to the delay uncertainties.
+Since I analyzed only the differences in solutions, the contribution of other model deficiencies, such as path delay in the neutral atmosphere is canceled when I formed the differences. }

 I ran also solution SIA that differed from XIA by using S-band group delays and the S-band effective ionospheric frequency $f_e$.
 For control, I ran solutions XIN and SIN that used the ionosphere-free combinations of group delays, the same weights as XIA and SIA solutions respectively, and the zero mean Gaussian noise with $\sigma = a_{\rm ij} \, \alpha/f^2_e$ was added to each observable.
 The differences in XIA and SIA solutions with respect to the reference solution provide us a measure of the impact of residual ionospheric errors on source position.
-The difference in XIN and SIN solutions characterize the impact of the residual ionospheric errors if they were Gaussian and totally uncorrelated.
+The differences in XIN and SIN solutions characterize the impact of the residual ionospheric errors if they were Gaussian and totally uncorrelated.

 Figure~\ref{f:post_iono_resid} shows the distribution of differences in declinations of source position estimates from XIA and XIN solutions.
 There is no noticeable deviation from the Gaussian shape.
 Table~\ref{t:post_iono_resid} lists first two moments of the distribution of position differences in both right ascension and declination.
 The second moment from SIN solution is close to 1.0, while the second moment from XIN solution is 0.56.
 The errors of the ionospheric contribution at S-band dominate the error budget.
 These errors are 14 times less at X-band and are only a fraction of overall group delay errors.
 The mean biases in right ascension and declination are negligible.
 The second moment of position estimates from XIA and SIA solutions is 15\% higher than moments from positions from XIN and SIN solutions respectively.
 This increase occurs due to non-randomness of residual ionospheric errors and can be viewed as a measure of unaccounted systematic errors in source positions due to the ionosphere.
 Analysis of these trial solutions demonstrates that we are able to predict the impact of ionospheric errors on source position with an accuracy of 15\% when TEC bias is estimated using dual-band observations.